KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 ### Finding `?`, a grey span width

 To compute the width of a cell (could it be one from the sides or one from the middle) we need to find the width of grey spans (marked as `?`).
-This is actually quite easy to do, isn't it?
+This is actually quite easy to do, isn’t it?
 What do we know so far?

-1. We know a row's width is 100%,
+1. We know a row’s width is 100%,
 2. We know an orange item is 200px, and we got 4 of them,
 3. We know a margin is 10px and we go 6 of them.